Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 In the traditional office model, people are on duty between 9am and 6pm each

-working day.
-In a hybrid work model, employees have more flexibility for
+workday.
+In a hybrid work model, employees have more flexibility to

-get the job done when they are most productive.
+do the work when they are most productive.
 For example, some people work

 better early in the morning while others in the evening.
 They can also choose to work with